Andres E. Pena

 OverviewAI-generated summary

-Pena collaborates with researchers at the University of Arkansas at Fayetteville, including James J. Abbas, Sathyakumar S. Kuntaegowdanahalli, Ranu Jung, and T R Benigni.
-He has published nine papers, with a total of 97 citations and an h-index of 4.
-His recent publications include work on simultaneous modulation of pulse charge and burst period for differentiable referred sensations and enhancing two-dimensional control via single-channel haptic feedback.
+Pena collaborates with several researchers at the University of Arkansas at Fayetteville, including James J. Abbas, Sathyakumar S. Kuntaegowdanahalli, Ranu Jung, and T R Benigni, with whom he has co-authored multiple publications.
+His scholarship metrics include an h-index of 4, with 10 total publications and 98 citations.

 Metrics